 spaces punctuated by shopping areas, apartment complexes, and

 related structures.
 Tyger walks this way and turns that.
 He

 retraces his steps and like a compass gone wild moves little

 doggie along in random counterclockwise measures north, east,

 The intrepid investigator discovers a sort of bayou-drainage

 ditch near a huge decrepit apartment complex.
 He sits around

 there tossing rocks in the putrid green water.
+Good times.

-watches time flow like a rotting arroyo.
+watching time flow like a flash flooding arroyo.

 Feeling a bit overheated after a spell, the detective from